-You have four missions to complete in four weeks, should you wish to accept.
+You’ve just started your new job and you have four missions to complete in four weeks, should you wish to accept.
 Don’t forget to report back.

 - Your mission: grab a coffee each afternoon with someone in your team

 - Understand their role, experience and any key challenges they are facing